SantiagoMorenoV/50-Startups-Multiple-Reg/README.md

 - **1.** The use of the R function **step()**.

 - **2.** It is a function where an algorithm for Backward Elimination has been implemented.
 A significance level - SL- of 5% has been pre-set (you can copy it for your projects and experiment with other SL).

+### Descriptive statistics, histograms, and boxplots

+This was not part of the main task for this project, but I have added a file in Python so you can see the descriptive statistics, histograms, and boxplots.